 This panel is approximately 1.8 m wide and 0.9 m high and shows Goddess Durga sitting on the lion and slaying the demon-king Mahishasura.
 This is smaller than the similar and more famous panel in Mahishasura Mardini Cave.

 Defeat of demon is symbolized by the lack of umbrella over him and jubilant ganas around Durga.
-Durga herself has been depicted with success as beautiful women with a pearl necklace and other adornments.
+Durga herself has been depicted with success as beautiful woman with a pearl necklace and other adornments.
 Goddess has six hands.

 Demon Mahishasura looks tired and defeated, with open mouth and wide nostrils.
 An unusual feature of this group is also some human-like figure running away.